 INTRODUCTION

-Due to many factors, such as dietary changes and increased living pressure, the incidence rate has continued to increase[1-3].
-Surgery is an essential treatment for gastrointestinal tumors[4,5], as it can effectively remove the lesions.
+Due to many factors, such as dietary changes and increased living pressure, the incidence rate of gastrointestinal tumors has continued to increase[1-3].
+Surgery is an essential treatment for gastrointestinal tumors[4,5] because it can effectively remove the lesions.
 However, surgery can cause physiological changes and trauma to the body, further aggravating the patient’s pain and increasing the risk of postoperative complications, affecting the patient’s state of mind and self-efficacy[6-8].
 Therefore, effective measures should be taken to intervene in patients with gastrointestinal tumors after surgery.

-Routine care is mostly based on common diseases, with a lack of targeted and systematic treatments, resulting in low patient benefits.
+Routine care is mostly based on common diseases with a lack of targeted and systematic treatments, which results in low patient benefits.
 Self-efficacy education is an essential clinical intervention model.
 It is an individual’s expectation of his ability.
 It can eliminate inner fear and other psychologies through many forms of care and deepen the disease’s correct recognition, establishing confidence in recovery[9,10].
-Besides, the application value of the cooperative nursing care system of medical care has also received widespread attention in recent years.
+The application value of the cooperative nursing care system of medical care has also received widespread attention in recent years.
 In this system, a joint medical staff and nursing staff, through the promotion of cooperation, provide patients with comprehensive, effective, and safe medical care services; however, there are few studies on the value of the joint application of collaborative nursing care and self-efficacy education.

 Therefore, this study selected patients after gastrointestinal cancer surgery in our hospital to discuss the effect of medical care cooperative responsibility system nursing management combined with self-efficacy education intervention.